jncraton/array.vector.js/README.md

 [![](https://travis-ci.org/jncraton/array.vector.js.svg?branch=master)](https://travis-ci.org/jncraton/array.vector.js)

-Adds several generic vector methods to the Array prototype.
+This library adds several generic vector methods to the Array prototype.
+These methods assume that the array is a list of numeric components.
 Most vector methods produce undefined behavior if the array contains non-numeric elements.

+This library doesn't play nice with other libaries since it directly modifies Array.prototype.
+However, this allows for very clean vector syntax:

+  > [1, 2].add([3,4])
+  [4,6]

+  > [1.6, 2.7].round()
+  [2,3]

 ## Supported methods